Sunday, September 27, 2009

 Earlier in the day, follow the recipe for the pizza dough.
 Prepare and refrigerate the "Goat Cheese" Spread.

-When the dough is almost ready to roll out and bake, heat your oven up to 500°F (heating your pizza stone for 30-60 minutes in the oven, if you have one).
+When the dough is almost ready to roll out and bake, heat your oven up to 500°F (heating your pizza stone 60 minutes OR cast iron skillet or griddle for 30 minutes in the oven, if you have one).
 Chop the pecans and set aside.
 Wash, dry and slice the arugula and refrigerate in a plastic bag.

 Wash, quarter and core the pears.
 Slice into 1/4"-thick slices.
 Toss in a bowl with the olive oil.